Teach Mental Health Awareness Month

 While not a subject that is tested in school, giving students the social-emotional skills and tactics to help them better understand themselves and those around them can positively impact long-term learning and achievement.

-To help educators teach Mental Health Awareness Month this May, we’ve bundled our favorite immersive learning games that help students develop, recognize, and practice good mental health.
+To help educators teach Mental Health Awareness Month, we’ve bundled our favorite immersive learning games, activities, and resources that help students develop, recognize, and practice good mental health.

 Week 1: Support students in finding anxiety relief